Education and qualifications:

 What contributed to your decision to become professionally registered?

-I became a Graduate Member of the Institution of Civil Engineers (ICE) in 2010 and the process towards CEng registration was very straightforward.
+I became a Graduate Member of ICE in 2010 and the process towards CEng registration was very straightforward.
 I was able to complete my Initial Professional Development (IPD) in late 2014 and had my Professional Review Interview in late 2016.

 The process took seven years after completing my Masters degree.
-I used both my industry and research experience to satisfy the requirements of registration.
+I used my industry, teaching, research and leadership experience to satisfy the requirements of registration.
 For the assessment, it takes time to make sure you have satisfied all the requirements for CEng registration.
-I mapped out my experience against each area to demonstrate that I met the required level of competence and commitment.
+I mapped out my experience against each attribute to demonstrate that I met the required level of competence and commitment.

 In what ways has registration benefitted your career?